awsdocs/aws-glue-developer-guide/doc_source/schema-registry-gs.md

 The default registry can be deleted using the AWS CLI\.

 **AWS Glue API**
-To delete the entire registry including the schema and all of its versions, call the [DeleteRegistry Action](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-DeleteRegistry) API\.
+To delete the entire registry including the schema and all of its versions, call the [DeleteRegistry Action \(Python: delete\_registry\)](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-DeleteRegistry) API\.
 Specify a `RegistryId` structure to identify the registry\.

 For example: